-An example of a question in the context of Multi-Criteria Decision-Making appears below – involving choosing between ‘projects’ (a generic example most people can probably relate to).
+An example of a question in the context of Multi-Criteria Decision-Making (MCDM, also known as Multi-Criteria Decision Analysis, MCDA) appears below – involving choosing between ‘projects’ (a generic example most people can probably relate to).
 An example and explanation of PAPRIKA in the context of Conjoint Analysis is also available.

 Each time you answer a pairwise-ranking question, PAPRIKA adapts.
 Based on your answer, and all preceding ones, PAPRIKA chooses another question for you to answer.
 Again based on your answer, another question is presented.
 And then another, and another; and so on.
 This adaptivity means that in some contexts PAPRIKA is recognised as a type of adaptive conjoint analysis.